The Confessor (album): Critical reception

 Upon its release, the album was poorly received by many critics but sold quite well.
-Guitar World critic Bruce Malamut wrote that the album is "the apologia of a strictly raised mid-western episcopalian after living in rock and roll sin for ‘Fifteen Years’ on the road," and that "The balance … is a sober retrospective from rock’s own Harpo Marx."
+Guitar World critic Bruce Malamut wrote that the album is "the apologia of a strictly raised mid-western episcopalian after living in rock and roll sin for 'Fifteen Years' on the road," and that "The balance … is a sober retrospective from rock’s own Harpo Marx."
 Rolling Stone said that "Walsh is trying to make the kind of record he used to make a decade ago, and the result is, well, out of date, sound [sic] like something out of a 1975 time capsule."
 Writing retrospectively for AllMusic, critic James Chrispell highly complimented the title track, but wrote of the album "Joe Walsh just hasn't been able to produce a complete album of great material, and The Confessor is no exception.
 The first half is dreck...
 Worthwhile for the title track alone."

 Live performances and Tour

 After the release of the album, Walsh toured again with Joe Vitale in Australia and in the US.
 In Australia the band was called Creatures from America.
-In the US they were the opening act on some gigs for Foreigner.
+In the US they were the opening act on some gigs for British-American rock band Foreigner.

 "The Confessor" and "Good Man Down" were the only tracks from this album which were performed live on that tour.